 Profile reflecting a person's preferences, characteristics, psychological trends, predispositions, behavior, attitudes, intelligence, abilities, and aptitudes.

 - Deidentified or aggregated data that can no longer be used to identify a specific person.

-- Business information, such as a person’s business title, employer’s name, work email, work phone number, work address and other similar information.
+- Business information, such as employer’s name and contact information.

 - Certain personal information covered by or collected under industry-specific privacy laws including, but not limited to, the Health Insurance Portability and Accountability Act of 1996, the California Confidentiality of Medical Information Act, the Fair Credit Reporting Act, the Gramm-Leach-Bliley Act, the California Financial Information Privacy Act, and the Driver's Privacy Protection Act of 1994.